atom/atom/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [Atom Organization](https://github.com/atom) on GitHub.
-These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.
+These are just guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents